-City is the sole provider but there are other public or Recommended by national professional private entities which could be contracted to provide this service
+City is the sole provider but there are other public or Recommended by national professional private entities which could be contracted to provide organization to meet published standards or as a this service

 GOLF MAINTENANCE

 Cost Savings: The Golf Maintenance Department recently installed new sprinkler head conversions with the goal of increasing sprinkler head efficiency and therefore reducing irrigation use. : The Golf Maintenance Department continually looks for creative ways to increase Environmental stewardship, decrease carbon footprint, through innovation.
 Examples include: The installation of a variable frequency drive irrigation pump station, purchase of 5 hybrid greens mowers that reduces fuel consumption, an environmentally input based irrigation control system, first all-electric utility vehicle, and green waste recycling.
 Industry trends are to move toward environmental stewardship, organic and biological pest controls.